presidential-innovation-fellows/pif-website/_projects/nih-uniting-communications-and-science.md

 <p>Presidential Innovation Fellows <a href='https://presidentialinnovationfellows.gov/fellows/georgeta-dragoiu/'>Georgeta Dragoiu</a> and <a href='https://presidentialinnovationfellows.gov/fellows/adele-luta/'>Adele Luta</a> pooled their unique expertise as strategic communications and scientific leaders to support the <em>All of Us</em> Research Program in enrolling participants and activating a research community to help usher in a new era of precision medicine.
 Working hand-in-hand to meet these challenges, Georgeta launched communications campaigns to recruit a more diverse cohort of participants, and Adele focused on engaging an equally diverse community of researchers to use this rich national resource to drive health discoveries.</p>

 <div class="usa-image-block">
   {% asset "nih-uniting-communications-and-science.jpg" class="" title="Adele Luta (left) and Georgeta Dragoiu (right) stand together smiling.
 A crowd of people are sitting in the background.
+Adele wears a blue dress and Georgeta wears a black dress." alt="Adele Luta (left) and Georgeta Dragoiu (right) stand together smiling.
+A crowd of people are sitting in the background.
 Adele wears a blue dress and Georgeta wears a black dress." %}
   <div class="usa-image-text-block">
     <p class="usa-image-text">Adele Luta (left) and Georgeta Dragoiu (right) at the PIF orientation ceremony.</p>
   </div>